cape-io/www.cape.io/pages/about.md

 * theme_default
 * group_by

+## Collection
+A Collection is a source of content.
+Sometimes called a content repository or database.
+Defining a collection subscribes to the provider and listens for updates.

+Examples:

+* Github Repository
+* Instagram Photos
+* Facebook Posts
+* Twitter Posts
+* Dropbox Folder

-## Status
+## List
-A filtered view based on the flags that have been applied to an entity.
+View entities filtered based on the flag (added or removed) that has been applied to an entity.

 ### Added
-This returns view entities that HAVE been specifically `added`.
+This returns view entities that HAVE been flagged `added`.

     http://list.cape.io/{{username}}/{{list}}/added-{{size}}.json

 ### Removed
-This returns view entities that HAVE been specifically `removed`.
+This returns view entities that HAVE been flagged `removed`.

     http://list.cape.io/{{username}}/{{list}}/removed-{{size}}.json

 ### Pending
-This returns view entities that have NOT been `added` or `removed` from a list.
+This returns view entities that have NOT been flagged `added` or `removed`.

     http://list.cape.io/{{username}}/{{list}}/pending-{{size}}.json

 ### Stream
-This returns items that have NOT been `removed` from a list.
+This returns items that have NOT been flagged `removed`.

     http://list.cape.io/{{username}}/{{list}}/stream-{{size}}.json

 ## Render
-Instructions on what list to use and what to do with it.
+Instructions on what status to use and what to do with it.
 Optionally makes pages.

 Fields: